clement-lee/crandep/README.md

 #> 10  abc   abctools  depends    TRUE
 #> 11  abc    EasyABC  depends    TRUE
 #> 12  abc ecolottery  imports    TRUE
+#> 13  abc      poems  imports    TRUE
-#> 14  abc      coala suggests    TRUE
+#> 15  abc      coala suggests    TRUE
 df0.rstan <- get_dep("rstan", "all") # too many rows to display
 dplyr::count(df0.rstan, type, reverse) # hence the summary using count()
 #>         type reverse   n
-#> 1    depends   FALSE   2
+#> 1    depends   FALSE   1
 #> 2    depends    TRUE  24
-#> 3   enhances    TRUE   2
+#> 3   enhances    TRUE   3
-#> 4    imports   FALSE   8
+#> 4    imports   FALSE  10
-#> 5    imports    TRUE 127
+#> 5    imports    TRUE 129
 #> 6 linking to   FALSE   5
-#> 7 linking to    TRUE 113
+#> 7 linking to    TRUE 115
-#> 8   suggests   FALSE  13
+#> 8   suggests   FALSE  12
-#> 9   suggests    TRUE  31
+#> 9   suggests    TRUE  30
 ```

-As of 2023-08-17, there are 0 packages that have all 10 types of
+As of 2023-12-12, there are 0 packages that have all 10 types of
-dependencies, and 6 packages that have 9 types of dependencies: Matrix,
+dependencies, and 5 packages that have 9 types of dependencies: Matrix,
-bigmemory, miceadds, rstan, sf, xts.
+bigmemory, miceadds, rstan, xts.

 ## Building and visualising a dependency network